-The Mac’s ancillary video output (from the USB-C to HDMI adapter) passes through the HDMI capture device on the laptop before going to the monitor.
+The Mac’s ancillary video output (from the USB-C to HDMI adapter) passes through the HDMI capture device on the laptop before going to the monitor.2

 Then, anything sent to the external display gets captured as video on the laptop.
 I use the aforementioned SwitchResX to configure a number of display sets; my main ones are “mirror 1440p hidpi” (runs both screens at 5K, downscaled on the external one), “mirror 1080p” (runs both screens at 1080p, upscaled on the internal one), and “separate displays” (each screen is independent).
 Usually while I’m streaming from the keyboard it’ll be “mirror 1080p” and while I’m at the computer it’ll be “mirror 1440p hidpi.”

 On the Mac I have also configured a virtual multi-output device in Audio MIDI Setup.
-It provides stereo input and sends its output along to the FireStudio, the HDMI port, and Soundflower simultaneously.
+It provides stereo input and sends its output along to the FireStudio, the HDMI port, and Soundflower3 simultaneously.
 (SoundFlower isn’t necessary for this setup, but I like having it around so I can do other audio capture stuff or capture video directly on the Mac if I’m recording my local screen for whatever reason.)
 In any case, I have configured Logic to use this virtual output.
 April 2020 Update: BlackHole is a more modern thing that does the same thing as SoundFlower, and is being actively-developed, so that might be worth looking into.
 I’ve experimented with it a little bit but haven’t formed an opinion of it vs. SoundFlower.

 Next, the FireStudio Project has the ability to provide hardware submixes, which is to say I can configure different sets of audio inputs (including system audio) to go to its various output buses in different ways.
 Here are the three submixes I have configured: